METU ESAU BRANCH – MOYO DISTRICT

 Secondly, peoples’ characters, activeness, creativity, how long a person has been a member, and personal or family assets are among the other factors which have to be considered before a member is given a loan.

 The range begins from shs20,000 up to shs200,000 depending on the capability of the applicant, witnesses brought, assessment of the loans committee and member’s track record in loan payment.
-What do members do with the money?

 All borrowers are encouraged to have personal or family income generating activities so that repayment can be easier.
 Most members are involved in;